Lemon Creme Brulee

 —Courtney

-Why You’ll Love This Recipe For Easy Lemon Creme Brulee
+Why You’ll Love This Lemon Creme Brulee Recipe

-- This recipe is make-ahead friendly, so you can prep it in advance and just brûlée when ready to serve.
+- A true make-ahead dessert, so you can prep it days in advance and torch right before serving.

 - heavy cream – this forms the rich, silky base of the custard.
 We use heavy whipping cream for this recipe, and that’s it.
-Some people use a combination of cream and milk, but if we’re splurging and making creme brulee, we like it extra rich.
+Some people use a combination of cream and milk, but after testing a lot of different dairy combinations, we decided we liked the extra rich texture of heavy cream only.

-- granulated sugar – used in both the custard and the caramelized topping for this citrus creme brulee.
+- granulated sugar – sweetens the custard and forms the crackly topping.

 - blowtorch – you can use a specially made kitchen blowtorch, or just one from the hardware store.
 We use the full size hardware store kind.